 We have a book called On War, but no On Peace.
-That lop-sidedness betrays our collective ignorance, apathy and stupidity.
+That lop-sidedness reveals the extent of our cultural ignorance, apathy and stupidity.

 According to Karl von Clausewitz, author of the respected text On War, (that ultimate exercise in weapon pedantry): “War is a continuation of diplomacy (foreign policy) by other means.”
 Might as well conclude that agriculture is a continuation of candy bars by other means.
 Check out the fortune spent on preparations for combat, even in peacetime, versus the pittance paid to professional diplomats.
 Warfare is a continuation of weapon technology in its purest form, the conversion of society’s potential energy into kinetic mayhem.